Birch-san/rand-play/README.md

 0000000000000000111000000000011
 ```

 These results have the same biases as the official Google T5 implementation.

+_Note: HF's implementation encounters an out-of-bounds error at `length<4`, whereas Google's implementation does not._

 ## How do we fix it?